Become a Student Standards Member

-- It’s a great way to connect with future employers and coworkers
+- Connect with future employers and coworkers

-- It’s a great way to get recognition for your hard work
+- Gain recognition for your hard work

-Also, standardization is a really great future profession as well!
+Also, standardization is a great future profession as well!
 Every standards developing organization, SDO, employs an amazing staff of standardization professionals with skills, training, and certification to ensure the standards development process runs smoothly.
 And they’re looking for people just like you to lead the industry to the next generation of standardization.

 Resources for Students: